History of the Jews in Iran: Harassment of Jews in Persia

-Many times Iranian central government wished to help the Jews but did not have enough influence in places where local rulers and Shia clergy were powerful.
+Often, Iranian central government wished to help the Jews, but did not have enough influence in places where local rulers and Shia clergy were powerful.
 In one incident of this type in Hamedan in 1875, an argument occurred between a Jewish goldsmith and a customer, eventually a crowd gathered and the goldsmith was accused of blaspheming Islam, a crime worthy of capital punishment in Islamic legal law.
 People started beating the Jew.
 He fled to a Mujtahid's (Islamic Scholar) house who sought to send him to the government authorities.
 However people were so angry, that they broke into the house and killed him and burned his body.
 Sir William Taylour Thomson contacted Iranian authorities about this matter and a levy tax was imposed on all Muslim population of the city.
 This angered the population even more and all of them gathered to stone the Jew, the governor and Shah's agents.
 Jewish board of deputees sent gratitude to William Taylour Thomson for intervening on behalf of the Jews.

 The following street song which was common in Tehran in the 19th century demonstrates the negative view of average Persian Muslim towards the Persian Jews: